engrit-illinois/Refresh-EWSRDUGroups/README.md

 # Usage
 1. Download `Refresh-EWSRDUGroups.psm1`
 2. Import it as a module: `Import-Module "c:\path\to\Refresh-EWSRDUGroups.psm1`
-3. Run it:
-- e.g. `Refresh-EWSRDUGroups -SemesterIdentifier "2021a"
+3. Run it using one or more of the parameters documented below

 # Notes
-- See the parameter documentation below.
-Throughout this document and the code, "parent OU" is used to refer to `ad.uillinois.edu/Urbana/Engineering/UsersAndGroups/Instructional/RD User Groups`, and "parent groups" refers to the groups in that OU (but not to the groups in sub-OUs).
+- Throughout this document and the code, "parent OU" is used to refer to `ad.uillinois.edu/Urbana/Engineering/UsersAndGroups/Instructional/RD User Groups`, and "parent groups" refers to the groups in that OU (but not to the groups in sub-OUs).
 - The string values provided to the paramters should be unique identifiers referring to a specific semester, referred to as a `<semID>`.
-By convention this should be of the format `<year><letter of semester>`, where `<letter of semester>` is `a` for spring, `b` for summer, `c` for fall, and `d` for winter (though probably only `a` and `c` will be used). e.g. Spring 2021, would be `2021a`.
+  - By convention this should be of the format `<year><letter of semester>`, where `<letter of semester>` is `a` for spring, `b` for summer, `c` for fall, and `d` for winter (though probably only `a` and `c` will be used).
+  - e.g. Spring 2021, would be `2021a`.
 - It is useful to modularize the different functions provided by the different parameters because you may need to begin building the next semester's RDU groups before the current semester is over.
-  - Taking the 2021 summer break as an example, you might want to run `Refresh-EWSRDUGroups -SemesterIdentifier "2021c" -SkipRemoval` before Spring 2021 is over, in order to create the new groups for Fall 2021, to process requests coming in for Fall 2021.
-  - In this case, once Spring 2021 is over for realsies, you can then run `Refresh-EWSRDUGroups -SemesterIdentifier "2021a" -RemoveOnly` to strip access by those in the 2021a groups.
-   Whenever it makes sense to remove those groups, the `-such time as EWS sees fit to bulk delete them (which is easily done using ADUC).
-Since these older groups will no longer be members of the parent groups (which are used in the relevant GPOs), they will have no longer have any effect.
 - Does not currently do any checking for existence or non-existence of OUs or groups corresponding to provided `<semester identifiers>`.
 So know what you're doing and get them right!
 - See the procedural documentation here: https://wiki.illinois.edu/wiki/display/engritprivate/EWS+remote+access+to+Windows+labs

 # Parameters